dlu-ch/dlb/doc/index.rst

 #. *Configure* some tools of the toolchain by subclassing and redefining attributes.

 #.
 Create a *context*.
-A context describes how subprocesses (e.g. of the compiler) are executed and how
+A context determines how subprocesses (e.g. of the compiler) are executed.
-   diagnostic messages are handled.

 #. *Compile* all :file:`.cpp` files in directory :file:`src/X/` and its subdirectories into object files.